 Pinterest also offers a visual search feature, which isn’t a direct shopping feature, but it does make the app more e-commerce friendly.
 This allows users to hold down on any home or style pin to scan the image, which will lead to product suggestions.

-You should generally stick to Pinterest for generating traffic to your website, if it suits your business of course.
+You should stick to Pinterest for generating traffic to your website, if it suits your business of course.
 However, if you’re selling goods, Instagram’s shopping is a good option to post about your products by tagging them.

 Hashtags on Instagram are almost like little communities.
 You can use industry-specific hashtags, location-based hashtags or infiltrate a community-based hashtag.
 The options are endless.
 You can use them to connect with your target audience by creating your own hashtag for your business and/or event.
 This will allow your followers to discover what other people are posting about your brand.

 People also use hashtags on Pinterest, but they don’t do much for the post.
 Pinterest shows Pins on search results that have been suitably labelled.
-You can sort though categories, but using location/community-based hashtags isn’t really what’s done on this platform.
+You can sort through categories, but using location/community-based hashtags isn’t really what’s done on this platform.

 Instagram’s mobile app allows you to edit photos directly on the platform.
 It gives you the ability to apply a filter and adjust other elements of the picture, including brightness, contrast, sharpness, warmth, saturation, shadows, highlights and many more.
 This could make your photo editing process quicker and easier.